 You can also find lovely places in Utrecht on sites like Airbnb.
 Use this link to register and you can save €30 off your first reservation!

-We hope you enjoy your day trip to Utrecht.
+We hope you enjoy your day trip to Utrecht and we gave you some ideas of Utrecht from Amsterdam things to do.

 Looking to explore other areas outside of Amsterdam?
 Check out our Getaways for guides to places like Rotterdam, Haarlem, and Antwerp.
 Or check out ideas for bike rides near Amsterdam to Ouderkerk Aan de Amstel, Waterland or along the Brettenpad.